 The DET2B power adapter bundle includes both the DET2A power adapter and the LDS12B power supply.
 This power adapter bundle can be used to replace the battery in our DET series detectors.
-To use the DET2B, simply replace the battery and spring-loaded cap with the included DET2A adapter, and then insert the three pin plug from the LDS12B power supply into the adapter.
+To use the DET2B, simply replace the battery and spring-loaded cap with the included DET2A adapter, insert the three pin plug from the LDS12B power supply into the adapter, and screw the adapter into the detector.
 This procedure is depicted in the animation to the above right.

 Part Number Description Price Availability DET2A NEW!
-DET Power Adapter \$39.50 Today LDS12B NEW! ±12 VDC Regulated Linear Power Supply, 6 W, 100/120/230 VAC \$80.33 Today DET2B NEW!
-DET Power Adapter & Power Supply Bundle \$118.00 Today
+DET Power Adapter \$39.50 3-5 Days LDS12B ±12 VDC Regulated Linear Power Supply, 6 W, 100/120/230 VAC \$80.33 Today DET2B NEW!
+DET Power Adapter & Power Supply Bundle \$118.00 3-5 Days